sinonjs/sinon/docs/guides/migrating-to-2.0.md

 ```

 ## stub.resetHistory replaces stub.reset
-`sinon.reset()` now resets the history and the behaviour of the stub.
+`stub.reset()` now resets the history and the behaviour of the stub.
 Previously `stub.reset()` only reset the history of the stub.
 Stubs now have separate methods for resetting the history and the behaviour.
 To mimic the old behaviour replace all `stub.reset()` calls with `stub.resetHistory()`.

 ```js
 // Old